Advanced-Vision-and-Learning-Lab/STN-YOLO/README.md

 ![STN-YOLO/ultralytics/pipeline.png](https://github.com/Advanced-Vision-and-Learning-Lab/STN-YOLO/blob/main/ultralytics/architecture.png)

-Note: If this code is used, cite it: Yash Zambre and Joshua Peeples.
+Note: If this code is used, cite it: Yash Zambre, Joshua Peeples, Akshatha Mohan and Ekdev Rajkitikul.

 TBD for paper links